lucievr/Progress-Log/README.md

 * continued with studying React docs
 * tweet update

+#### 18/04/2019
+* completed React exercises and pushed to GitHub
+* worked on improving the cafe mockup website

 to do:
 - [ ] product compare app (sneakers & backpacks)
 - [ ] js calculator